onecompiler/cheatsheets/python.md

     print("You can't divide by zero!")
 ```

-The finally block lets you execute code, regardless of the result of the try- and except blocks.
+The finally block lets you execute code, regardless of the class of the try- and except blocks.
 ```py
 try:
     print(x)